darpax101/darpax101/README.md

 ### Hi there, I'm Darwin - aka Darpax 👋

-## I'm a Developer, Web Developer, Web Designer and Fullstack Developer 😎😁
+## I'm a Developer, UI/UX Designer and Fullstack Developer 😎😁

-- 💪 I’m currently working on a project!
+- 💪 I’m willing to work on any projects 😄😎!
 - 😎 I’m currently learning everything 🤣
 - 💻 I’m looking to collaborate with other Developers
 - 🤓 2020 Goals: Contribute more to Open Source projects